 Kansas Landlord Tenant Laws

-- Warranty of Habitability – Kansas landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+- Warranty of Habitability – Kansas landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
 Landlords must repair any issues within 14 days after proper notice from the tenant.
-Failure to repair lets a tenant sue the landlord or terminate the lease.
-Tenants in Kansas aren’t allowed to repair and deduct, or withhold rent.
+Failure to repair lets a tenant sue the landlord or end the lease.
+Tenants usually can’t repair and deduct, or withhold rent.

-- Evictions – Kansas landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to pay, comply, or quit, depending on the eviction type.
+- Evictions – Kansas landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
 This means most evictions in Kansas take between a few days to a little over a month.

-- Security Deposits – Kansas caps security deposits at a maximum of one month’s rent for unfurnished properties and 1 1/2 months’ rent for furnished properties.
-A landlord get 30 days after lease termination to return any unused portion to the tenant, or 14 days after making deductions from the deposit (whichever is earlier).
+- Security Deposits – Kansas caps security deposits at a maximum of one month’s rent for unfurnished properties with an extra half month’s rent allowed for furnished properties.
+When a lease ends, the landlord has 30 days to return any unused portion of a tenant’s security deposit, or 14 days after making deductions from the deposit (whichever is earlier).

-- Lease Termination – Kansas lets tenants terminate a month-to-month with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+- Lease Termination – Kansas lets tenants end a month-to-month with 30 days of advance notice.
+Terminating a fixed-term lease early usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-- Rent Increases and Fees – Kansas landlords can raise rent by any amount, whenever they want, with no particular requirements for justification or advance notice.
-There is likewise no cap on fees, except for returned check fees, which are limited to $30 per check.
+- Rent Increases and Fees – Kansas landlords can raise rent by any amount, at will.
+There is no cap on fees, except returned check fees, which are limited to $30 per check.

-- Landlord Entry – Kansas landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance and inspections.
-The state does not specify entry requirements, which means that a landlord can enter at reasonable times of day using reasonable advance notice (customarily at least 24 hours), except in emergency situations.
+- Landlord Entry – Kansas landlords may enter rental property for reasonable business purposes like maintenance, inspections, and property showings.
+Before entering, they must provide reasonable advance notice (at least 24 hours by custom), except in emergency situations.

-- Settling Legal Disputes – Kansas allows small claims courts to hear landlord-tenant disputes, as long as the amount in controversy is under $4,000.
-The state does not allow evictions in small claims.
+- Settling Legal Disputes – Kansas lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $4,000.
+Evictions can’t be filed in small claims.
 The statute of limitations in Kansas is five years for written contracts, three years for oral contracts.

 To learn more about landlord tenant laws in Kansas, click here.